-The FSB Funding Platform offers FSB members direct access to hundreds of business funding options with a single application.
+The Federation of Small Businesses Funding Platform offers members direct access to hundreds of business funding options with a single application.
 They help you find the right funding for your business, save you precious time, and lower the overall cost of finance.

 A range of services aimed at businesses, government and the public sector:

 - Tools and guidance on energy efficiency, employee awareness and carbon footprinting.

 - Design and manage long term multi-stakeholder projects to deliver results aimed at moving towards a low carbon economy

 - Independent assurance and certification services that recognise achievements in sustainability.

 - the Green Business Fund

 - the BEIS Industrial Energy Efficiency Accelerator fund

 - Energy Efficiency Financing

 Carbon Trust Loan Scheme